Leo-nova/Project-Arken/underground/README-street.md

 # YOOOOOO, WHAT’S UP OG!!!
-COME AND MEET MY COGNITO BRO！🔥
+COME AND MEET MY COGNITO, BRO！🔥

 Yo listen up — this ain’t your grandma’s prompt template.
 This is **Cognito Framework**, the real deal when it comes to building AI personas that don’t trip, don’t hallucinate (well… not too much 👀), and always keep it 100.